 Certification for this option is provided by the University Registrar.

-A postbac student who is registered for fewer than 12 points may be regarded as equivalent to full-time if enrolled in at least 9 points and participating in unpaid, volunteer work in a health-profession setting for at least three hours per week and 42 hours per semester.
+A postbac student who is registered for fewer than 12 points may be regarded as equivalent to full-time if enrolled in at least 9 points and participating in unpaid, volunteer work in a health care setting for at least three hours per week and 42 hours per semester.
 If the position is paid or a stipend is awarded, students will not qualify for full-time status.
-This option is not available for international students.
+This option is not available to international students.